Submit Article

 What Were the Facts of This Case?

-The key legal issue was whether, in the absence of a contract or agreement between TAP and the MCST, the MCST was legally obligated or under a statutory duty to pay the legal fees claimed by TAP under Sections 126(9) and 126A(3) of the Land Titles (Strata) Act.
+• Whether, in the absence of a direct contract or agreement between the solicitors (TAP) and the Management Corporation (the MCST), the MCST was legally obliged and/or under a statutory duty to pay the legal fees claimed by TAP under Section 126(9) of the Land Titles (Strata) Act (Cap 158).

 How Did the Court Analyse the Issues?